Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 What is KeyShot?

-KeyShot is an add-on to IRONCAD that is capable of creating incredible renderings and animations quickly and easily.
-The link to IRONCAD allows the model to be transferred to KeyShot at the touch of a button, where the user can add material effects, textures, background themes and lighting effects.
-The image is rendered in real time, so you can quickly see the effect of the changes you have just made.
-Creating photo-realistic product images and animations has never been easier.
-We offer KeyShot Add on to both IRONCAD and INOVATE.
-Here you can read a guide to rendering images in KeyShot.
+KeyShot is an add-on to IRONCAD that can create incredible renderings and animations quickly and easily.
+The link to IRONCAD allows you to transfer the model to KeyShot at the touch of a button, where the user can add material effects, textures, background themes and lighting effects.
+The image is rendered in real time, so you can quickly see the effect of the change you have just made.
+Creating photorealistic product images and animations has never been easier.

 >